chsiva/Terraform/README.md

 5. No way to Rollback.
 So, we need to destroy everything and re-run if required.

 # Terraform Vs Ansible
+Lifecycle management of infrastructure lends itself to a Terraform declarative approach, whereas the imperative approach of Ansible is better suited to configuration management because of its customizability.

 https://cloudify.co/blog/ansible-vs-terraform/

 # Terrofrm plugins